EthanStanbury/Pixel_Bot_Dev_Space/README.md

 ﻿### Note:
-This is our GitHub, where all of our code is stored and logged.
+This is our GitHub, where our code and technical files are stored and logged.
 If you are looking for documentation head over to our [Google Drive repository](https://drive.google.com/drive/folders/16jXwYcN4NbzW0Ln2P1bCA10uX1lFQW0Q?usp=sharing).

 ## Week 10 update
  * Second prototype bot completed, this one with many improvements (PCB, wider and flatter, battery holder updated).